Learn about our care model

 Since 2008, CHaSCI has innovated to develop effective models of care that leverage social workers and community health workers to improve quality of care and ultimately improve health and health equity.

-The CHaSCI care model leverages social workers and other social care providers follow a flexible yet standardized protocol to assess and address complex psychosocial and functional issues impacting people’s care plan adherence, health status, and quality of life.
+The CHaSCI care model leverages social workers and other social care providers to follow a flexible yet standardized protocol to assess and address complex psychosocial and functional issues impacting people’s care plan adherence, health status, and quality of life.
 They leverage care management and therapeutic techniques to increase patient activation, engage home- and community-based service providers, and support medical stability after hospitalizations.

 Outcomes & publications